tonyfromsora/soracard-site-web/src/content/blog/mastering-crypto.md

 Crypto investing is becoming mainstream with the introduction of traditional funds that allow investing in crypto without technical burdens such as maintaining self-custodial wallets.
 These funds provide access to significant crypto, such as Bitcoin and Ether.
 Bitcoin futures, Exchange-Traded Funds (**ETFs**), and Trusts maintain a substantial share of Bitcoin trading activity.

 Any use of crypto, be that for trading or transfers, speculation or investing, stablecoins or NFTs, is regulated by the respective jurisdiction's laws.
 Crypto regulations differ by jurisdiction and may be subject to interpretation because of an underdeveloped regulatory landscape.
 In other words, it's worth staying up to date with your local laws.

-## Safe With Crypto

-### Self or Third-party custody

-Storing crypto is possible through third parties such as specialized custodians or crypto exchanges.
-In this case, you trust the third party to keep your funds under their custody on their blockchain accounts.
-Such wallets are called **custodial wallets**.
-The advantage of such wallets is if you lose your credentials, your funds can be restored when you verify ownership correctly.
-Nevertheless, keeping significant crypto funds in **non-custodial wallets (or self-custodial) is standard**.
-It is important to remember that with self-custodial wallets, lost private keys (secret phrase) cannot be recovered, and the respective funds are forever lost.

-### Hot and Cold addresses

-Self-custodial wallets can be further broken down into **hot** and **cold** wallets.
-Wallets easily accessible from devices and the web are classified as **hot**.
-Those are convenient for frequent use and should not carry large crypto balances.
-You should regularly transfer large balances and keep them on **cold** wallets that are not easily accessed, for example, “air-gaped” from the web.
-A cold wallet can be as simple as a printed piece of paper stuffed between the pages of a book or an encrypted USB locked in a safe.
-Either way, it's a physical holding of your stored crypto offline.

 ## Conclusion